-Last year, Jon Courtney and Chloë Alper reunited the much-loved Pure Reason Revolution, playing their first show in close to eight years at Midsummer Prog Festival and performing their debut album 'The Dark Third' in full.
-Today they are excited to announce the release of ‘Eupnea', their first new studio album in nearly 10 years, for the 3rd of April 2020.
+In 2019, Jon Courtney and Chloë Alper reunited the much-loved Pure Reason Revolution, playing their first show in close to eight years at Midsummer Prog Festival in the Netherlands, and performing their debut album 'The Dark Third' in full.
+This led to releasing 'Eupnea', their first new studio album in nearly 10 years, on the 3rd of April 2020.

 'Eupnea', the long-awaited return from the band, sees them harking back to their earliest days, while rolling in all of the musical experiments and experience they've gathered in the intervening years.

 The cinematic soundscapes of Hammer and Anvil?
 Check.
 The dark atmosphere and synths of Amor Vincit Omnia?
 Check.
 The gauzy psych-prog of their debut?
 Check.

 Pure Reason Revolution originally parted ways in November 2011 following touring in support of their 2010 album 'Hammer and Anvil'.
 Since then, Jon Courtney started Bullet Height and released their debut album 'No Atonement' in 2017, while Chloë Alper began a new band called Tiny Giant as well as playing live with the likes of Charli XCX and James.

 The band originally formed back in 2003, releasing their much-loved debut album 'The Dark Third' in 2006 via Sony BMG.
 They went on to release the albums 'Amor Vincit Omnia' in 2009 and 'Hammer and Anvil' in 2010.

 The band is currently working on a new album.